pip36/probability-calculator/README.md

 ### `npm run start-api`

-Runs the logger_api.
+Runs the Api.
-(Not required to use the app, this just writes some log entries to logger_api/temp/log-out.txt)
+(Not required to use the app, this just writes some log entries to Api/temp/log-out.txt)

 ### `npm t`